 Many of us can testify to feeling busy and stressed as the year-end nears and we try to tie things up at work and get ready for the holidays.
 To make matters more challenging, at least here in the north, the days keep getting shorter and darker, which can drain our energy, mix the circadian rhythm, and zap us of the motivation to exercise (a key combatant to stress).

-Without minimizing how difficult life has been for many this year, we need to try to find the silver lining in a challenging situation.
+Without minimizing how difficult life has been for many these past two years, we need to try to find the silver lining in a challenging situation.
 Here are a few thoughts to help you navigate the holiday season and hopefully come out the other side stronger and more resilient.

 Why not try…